Adoration 4 Adventure’s budget travel guide for visitors to Mallorca, Balearic Islands, Spain.

 Neighboring Ibiza may be more well-known as a party destination, however, Mallorca’s capital holds its own in nightlife and doesn’t shut down in the off-season.
 The island is buzzing with an international crowd and it’s almost impossible not to make new friends.

 It is not unusual for visitors to Mallorca to end up extending their trip (like I did!) or even move there.
-As a firm new favorite of mine, I would recommend taking time to make the most of Mallorca in all its splendor.
+As a firm new favorite of mine, I would recommend taking the time to make the most of Mallorca in all its splendor.

 Top 5 places to visit

 Palma is the capital of Mallorca and the location of the main airport.
 This charming city makes a great base for your time in Mallorca and is worth spending a few days exploring on its own.
 There are winding alleys, cafe-lined streets, striking plazas, a collection of galleries and museums, and a picturesque harbor.

 Near the marina is La Seu Cathedral, an imposing and majestic site to behold.
-After snapping your photos and walking further long the sea, head inland into the old town.
+After snapping your photos and walking further along the sea, head inland into the old town.
 You will want to get lost in these compact streets while popping into stores and discovering the best places to have a coffee.